CommonAccord/Cmacc-Org/README.md

 Written in 2014 by Primavera De Filippi.
 This software is dedicated to the public domain worldwide under the CC0 Public Domain Dedication.
 This software is distributed without any warranty.

+## Function

+PHP front end which uses the doc.php file (https://github.com/CommonAccord/Cmacc-Org/blob/master/vendor/cmacc-app/view/doc.php) file to run a perl script which runs on legal source documents stored on the file server and stored in this github repo (https://github.com/fractastical/Cmacc-Org/tree/patch-1/Doc/G)

 ## Parser

 This Perl script (https://github.com/CommonAccord/Cmacc-Org/blob/master/vendor/cmacc-app/parser.pl) parses and expands fields in documents stored locally and remotely.
 It is part of the CommonAccord project, which aims to bring the world to agreement through codified legal documents.